Library News Archive From March 2026

 North Branch and West Branch are teaming up to offer some great programs throughout Berkeley Unified School District's Spring Break week!

-Kicking off the week is a performance of mariachi music from Mariachi Luz de Oro de Berkeley on the North lawn on Tuesday, March 31 at 3pm.
+Kicking off the week is a Mariachi Luz de Oro de Berkeley performance at North Branch on Tuesday, March 31 at 3 pm.

-** Also, catch Mariachi Luz de Ordo de Berkeley at Claremont on Thursday, March 12 at 4pm!
+Also, catch Mariachi Luz de Oro de Berkeley at Claremont on Thursday, March 12 at 4 pm!

 There are hundreds of upcoming library programs for all ages and a diversity of interests: